Swichlacz/wats3000-my-first-repo/poem.md

-*“Such a lovely island—
-seems a shame for it to be out there,
+*“Such a lovely island—<!--2 spaces after this line--> seems a shame for it to be out there,<!--2 spaces after this line-->
-so I’ll just snag it with a rope
+so I’ll just snag it with a rope<!--2 spaces after this line-->
 and take it away.”*